Deadly violence resumes in Myanmar after peaceful protests

-YANGON, Myanmar (AP) — At least two people protesting last month’s military coup were reported shot and killed by security forces Tuesday after a morning of peaceful marches in parts of Myanmar.
+YANGON, Myanmar (AP) — At least two people protesting last month’s military coup were reported shot and killed by Myanmar security forces Tuesday after a morning of peaceful marches.

-Security forces have killed scores of their countrymen in recent days, and the U.N. has put the nationwide death toll at 149 since the Feb.
+Security forces have killed scores of their countrymen in recent days, and the U.N. has put the death toll at 149 since the Feb.
 1 coup that toppled Aung San Suu Kyi’s elected government.

 The independent Assistance Association for Political Prisoners said 183 people have been killed since the coup.